MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ## Create tags to practice quoting differences

 Using [az storage account update](/cli/azure/storage/account#az-storage-account-update), add tags to help you identify your storage account and learn about quoting differences.
-These examples demonstrate syntax differences for the following:
+These script examples demonstrate environment-specific syntax for the following:

 * Values containing spaces
 * Quoting blank spaces
 * Escaping special characters
 * Using variables

 The `--tags` parameter accepts a space-separated list of key:value pairs.
+Substitute `<msdocs-tutorial-rg-00000000>` with the name of your resource group and `<msdocssa00000000>` with the name of your Azure storage account.

 # [Bash](#tab/Bash)